scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 *the above image is from [Daniel Lakens' blog post "Effect Sizes and Power for Interactions in ANOVA Designs" - March 29, 2020](https://daniellakens.blogspot.com/2020/03/effect-sizes-and-power-for-interactions.html)*

 1. How many pairwise comparisons (assume 2-tailed t-tests) between the 4 conditions can you make?
-2. Using the *Bonferroni correction*, what alpha threshold should you use to determine if each comparison is "significant" (i.e., p-value threshold to reject the null), if you want your family-wise error to be <.05?
+2. Using the *Bonferroni correction*, what alpha threshold should you use to determine if each comparison is "significant" (i.e., threshold to reject the null), if you want your family-wise error to be <.05?

 ### What is p-hacking?